johnbeve/operationalizing-coi/docs/patterns.md

 Zhu, Y., Jankay, R. R., Pieratt, L. C., & Mehta, R. K. (2017, September).
 Wearable sensors and their metrics for measuring comprehensive occupational fatigue: a scoping review.
 In Proceedings of the Human Factors and Ergonomics Society Annual Meeting (Vol. 61, No. 1, pp. 1041-1045).

-## Appendix A: Generic Architectures for Ontology Applications
+## Appendix A: Generic Architectures for Ontology Applications (ERIC P)
 The diagram below shows a generic OWL application architecture.
 Applications like those listed in the sections above can query a knowledge graph.
 Preexisting services or systems A and B can interoperate via a shared ontology that contains mappings between classes and properties.

 The diagram below shows a generic OWL backend architecture.
 Structured and unstructured text data can be ingested into the knowledge graph to support queries of heterogeneous sources.